d-uzlov/k8s-homelab/docs/vpn/3xui-tproxy.md

 # Who the hell knows why this is needed...
 # Every tproxy guide just says "add this route to make tproxy work".
 # Nobody in the internet seems to have an answer, there are only "RTFM" references.
-# The F manual aka linux kerned docs doesn't explain anything.
+# The F manual aka linux kernel docs doesn't explain anything.
 # https://docs.kernel.org/networking/tproxy.html
 sudo ip route add table 100 local default dev lo && echo "added ip route" EOF